sdc-china/IDA-doc/_posts/2018-04-11-checkstyle-odm-or-embedded-rules-upgrade.md

 If you want to migrate your customized rules to the new asset release, you need merge your customized rules with the new release.
 In general, it need:

-![][checkstyle-rules-upgrade-odm-projects]

 1. Unzip the rules zip under <ASSET_HOME>/workspace/odm-checkstyle-rules.zip.
 Import the four rule projects.

+![][checkstyle-rules-upgrade-odm-projects]

 2. Overwrite the imported checkstyle-rules-customized project with your local updated version and fix any error you’ll see.

 3. Deploy a new ruleset of the merged rule projects to the ODM server.

 ## Embedded Rules Upgrade

 If you want to migrate your customized rules to the new asset release, you need merge your customized rules with the new release.
 In general, it need:

+1. Unzip the rules zip under <ASSET_HOME>/workspace/embedded-checkstyle-rules.zip.

 ![][checkstyle-rules-upgrade-embedded-projects]

-    1. Unzip the rules zip under <ASSET_HOME>/workspace/embedded-checkstyle-rules.zip.
-    2. Rewrite your modifications in the latest release rule package, or update the specified rules to your local updated version according to the **Rules Upgrade Info**.
+2. Rewrite your modifications in the latest release rule package, or update the specified rules to your local updated version according to the [Rules Upgrade Info](https://sdc-china.github.io/IDA-doc/checkstyle/checkstyle-odm-or-embedded-rules-upgrade.html#rules-upgrade-info).

-    3. Redeploy your rules through the IDA Settings page.
+3. Deploy your updated rules through the IDA Settings page, more information please refer [Override embedded rules](https://sdc-china.github.io/IDA-doc/checkstyle/checkstyle-customize-checkstyle-rules.html#override-embedded-rules).

 ## Rules Upgrade Info